 EXPECTED PROJECT RESULTS:

-• Improvement of seven regional policy instruments, such as energy strategies, climate action plans, and planning documents, by incorporating hydrogen-based solutions.
+- Improvement of 7 regional policy instruments, such as energy strategies, climate action plans, and planning documents, by incorporating hydrogen-based solutions.

 PROJECT PARTNERS: